Blu confronts themes of ostentation and narcissism with Rome mural featuring bling-laden Venus and David.

 The celebrated Bolognese street artist Blu has completed his giant mural in Rome's eastern Quarticciolo suburb featuring a modern interpretation of the statues of Venus de Milo and Michelangelo's David.

 Blu has painted the façade of the former police headquarters in Piazza del Quarticciolo, a six-storey building which has been occupied illegally by 30 families for the last two decades.

 The artist's Venus is portrayed with a gold chain, designer handbag and a toy poodle, while the portly David is painted with a blingy wristwatch and golden Hogan trainers, busy taking a selfie.
-The work remains unfinished for now, with Blu expected to complete the mural in October.

 The artist is already known in the capital for his large-scale work on the façade of the former barracks on Via del Porto Fluviale